 Estonia - April 2017

-On 20 April 2017, I took a plane to Tallinn, the capital city of Etonia for a short 5-day solo birding trip to the western part of Estonioa.
+On 20 April 2017, I took a plane to Tallinn, the capital city of Estonia for a short 5-day solo birding trip to the western part of Estonia.
 This part of Estonia is extraordinary, especially in and around Matsalu National Park and Sooma National Park.

 Thu 20-4: 17:20: Arrival Tallinn; drive to Haapsalu (100 km), birding Haapsalu Bay (Accom. in Haapsalu – Villa Marienholm)